logingood/gooz/README.md

 * Search module attempts to detect types and makes everything `string`
 * Table module draw tables and also detects type
 * We validate input against provided schema for safety reasons
+* We use [sync.RWMutex](https://golang.org/pkg/sync/#RWMutex) to ensure thread safety, however this tool is single threaded.
+No guarantee if it will work correctly for parallel execution because we use [golang maps](https://blog.golang.org/go-maps-in-action).
+See concurrency section.

 # Challenge check list